Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 There are also biometrics laws that add a new level of protection to consumer privacy and data.
 Some of these laws include:

-The CCPA went into affect on January 1, 2020.
+The CCPA went into affect on January 1, 2020, with the CPRA amendments to it taking effect on January 1, 2023.
 It affects what certain businesses that reach California residents have to disclose in their Privacy Policies.
 Transparency is key here, as is granting extra rights to users when it comes to controlling what happens with their personal information.

-While the CCPA is still a key law in California, the CPRA will be taking effect on January 1, 2023, and has some specific requirements for businesses that fall under its scope.
+The CPRA amendment to the CCPA has some specific requirements for businesses that fall under its scope.

-The CPRA expands the requirements of the CCPA, so it comes with additional requirements and obligations.
+The CPRA expanded the requirements of the CCPA, so it comes with additional requirements and obligations.

 This Act regulates the handling of personal information of individuals and mentions the collection, use, storage and disclosure of personal information.